rust-lang/rustc-dev-guide/src/queries/query-evaluation-model-in-detail.md

 the context but not any other outside state or information).

 For a query provider, input data and results of other queries look exactly the
-same: It just tells the context "give me the value of X".
+same: It just tells the context "give me the value of `X`".
 Because input data is immutable, the provider can rely on it being the same across different query invocations, just as is the case for query results.

 ## An example execution trace of some queries

-How does this DAG of query invocations come into existence?
+How does this `DAG` of query invocations come into existence?
 At some point the compiler driver will create the, as yet empty, query context.
 It will then, from outside of the query system, invoke the queries it needs to perform its task.
 This looks something like the following: